- Associate Professor of Classics and Biblical Languages

-- PhD, Religion, minor in Classics, Baylor University
+- PhD, Religion / New Testament, Baylor University

 - Post-Bacc, Classics, University of North Carolina-Chapel Hill